piotrkulpinski/kulpinski.dev/src/content/posts/2025-year-in-review.md

 The directory website niche has been good to me.
 There's something satisfying about curating useful resources and watching people find value in them.

+## Letting Go of Old Projects

+Not everything in 2025 was about building new things.
+Sometimes growth means knowing when to let go.

+This year, I made the decision to **shut down [Superstash](https://superstash.co)** – a no-code platform for creating directory websites that I'd been running for a while.
+Despite genuine effort, I wasn't able to find the momentum needed to grow it into a sustainable business.
+Rather than letting it limp along, I decided to sunset it gracefully.
+The lessons learned from Superstash directly shaped Dirstarter, so in a way, it lives on.

+I also **open sourced [Chipmunk Theme](https://chipmunktheme.com)**, my premium WordPress theme.
+All the premium features are now available for free on [GitHub](https://github.com/chipmunktheme/chipmunk).
+It felt like the right move to give back to the community and let others enjoy something I'd built without any barriers.

+Closing and releasing these projects was bittersweet, but it freed up mental space to focus on what's working.
+Sometimes the best thing you can do for a project is to let it go.

 ## How AI Changed My Workflow

 I can't talk about 2025 without mentioning AI.
 This year, I fully embraced [Cursor](https://cursor.com) and [Claude Code](https://claude.ai) in my development workflow.